haiicmu/haiicmu.github.io/docs/hw/instructions.md

 For the written assignments, it is required that you typeset your homeworks in [LaTeX](https://www.latex-tutorial.com/).
-There are many free integrated LATEX editors that are convenient to use (e.g [Overleaf](https://www.overleaf.com)).
+There are many free integrated LaTeX editors that are convenient to use (e.g., [Overleaf](https://www.overleaf.com)).

 ## Collaboration Policy